-Partial correlation maps.
-The simple correlations between cortical thickness and both task score and response time were computed for each group and mapped onto the template cortex (Figure 1 and 2, first rows).
+computed for each group and mapped onto the template cortex (Figs. 1 and 2, first rows).
 The partial correlations were also computed while removing the effect of age and global area difference.
-(Figure 1 and 2, second and third rows).
+(Figs. 1 and 2, second and third rows).
 Comparing the partial correlation maps to the simple correlation maps, we see different patterns indicating that it is necessary to account for the age and the area terms for proper correlation analysis.
-The partial correlation difference maps (autism - control) show the regions of maximum correlation difference (Figure 1 and 2, fourth rows).
-To access the statistical significance of the correlation difference, the Fisher transformation and the normalization steps were used resulting in the Z-statistic maps (Figure 1 and 2, last rows).
+The partial correlation difference maps (autism-control) show the regions of maximum correlation difference (Figs. 1 and 2, fourth rows).
+To access the statistical significance of the correlation difference, the Fisher transformation and the normalization steps were used resulting in the Z-statistic maps (Figs. 1 and 2, last rows).

 Group difference between the autistic and control subjects were identified using brain-behavior correlations of task score and response time.
 Brain-behavior partial correlations of task score and cortical thickness identified group differences in mainly two cortical regions: right angular gyrus (area 39) and the left Broca's area (area 44).
 The area 39 shows the positive correlation for the control subjects while it shows the negative correlation for the autistic subjects (corrected P-value 0.002, z-value -4.5).
-The area 44 shows the negative correlation for the control subjects while it shows the positive correlation for the autistic subjects (corrected P-value of 0.03, z-value 3.8).
+The area 44 shows the negative correlation for the autistic subjects while it shows the negative correlation for the autistic subjects while it shows the negative correlation for the autistic subjects while it shows the negative correlation for the autistic subjects while it shows the negative correlation for the autistic subjects while it shows the negative correlation for the autistic subjects (corrected P-value 3.8).

 For time-thickness correlation, we found more statistically significant regions of difference that are consistent with previous studies.
-In general, the spatial patterns of behavioral response time and thickness correlation shows more negative correlation (blue) than positive correlation (red) in the control subjects and the pattern is opposite for the autistic subjects (Figure 2 second row).
+In general, the spatial patterns of behavioral response time and thickness correlation shows more negative correlation (blue) than positive correlation (red) in the control subjects and the pattern is opposite for the autistic subjects (Fig. 2 second row).
 Faster response time in the control subject are related to a thicker right ventral and dorsal prefrontal cortex while they are related to thinning in the same area in the autistic subject (corrected P-value 0.001, z-value 4.6).
-We found correlation difference in the left superior temporal gyrus and superior temporal sulcus (corrected P-value 0.04, z-value -3.7) (Figure 2 last row).
+We found correlation difference in the left superior temporal gyrus and superior temporal sulcus (corrected P-value 0.04, z-value -3.7) (Fig. 2 last row).
 The autistic subjects show an aberrant spatial pattern of behavioral-thickness correlation in the right frontopolar region (BA10), which shows a direct correlation between response time duration and cortical thickness not seen in the control subjects.
 We also found that slower responses in controls are related to a thinner right inferior orbital frontal cortex but slower responses in the autistic subject are independent of right orbital prefrontal cortical thickness (corrected P-value 0.001, z-value 4.6).